kybr/libtcc-experiments/README.md

 Currently, we are working on how to build against libtcc on Windows.

-See `build-on-windows`.

-1. Download the win32 version of TCC from here: <http://download.savannah.gnu.org/releases/tinycc/tcc-0.9.27-win32-bin.zip>
-2. Expand the .zip somewhere (call it X)
-3. Open a MSVC development terminal and navigate to X
-4. Copy `use-libtcc.cpp` from this repository to X
-5. From X, run these MSVC commands:
-  + `lib /def:libtcc\libtcc.def /out:libtcc.lib`
-  + `cl /MD use-libtcc.cpp -I libtcc libtcc.lib`
-  + `use-libtcc.exe`

-The first command makes a .lib from the libtcc.def and libtcc.dll files.
-The second command compiles and links.

 ## Installation

 To "install" the latest Tiny C Compiler on Windows, we build from source: